-The Group had 501 employees in the PRC and two employees in Hong Kong as of 31 December 2021 (31 December 2020: 462 and nil, respectively).
+The Group had 581 employees in Mainland China and five employees in Hong Kong as of 31 December 2022\ (31 December 2021: 501 and two, respectively).
 The Group encourages high productivity and remunerates its employees based on their qualifications, work experience, prevailing market rates and individual contribution to the Group.
 Incentives in the form of bonuses and share options may also be offered to eligible employees based on individual performance.
-Pursuant to applicable laws and regulations, the Group has participated in relevant defined contribution retirement schemes administered by responsible government authorities in the PRC for its employees there.
+Pursuant to applicable laws and regulations, the Group has participated in relevant defined contribution retirement schemes administered by responsible government authorities in the PRC for its employees there and provided a mandatory provident fund scheme to employees in Hong Kong.